voyager2005/patters-inJava/README.md

 ## Announcements 🔊:
 • Fell free to contact me on my [g-mail] about any new pattern programs that I must try out.
 Also please do ⭐ this repository if you found it helpful.
+• I am also working on alphabetical patterns...
+Will add that to this reposiotry before 7/02/2021

 [g-mail]: mailto:voyager2005.github@gmail.com